oracle/coherence-operator/docs/samples/management/rest/mbeans/README.md

 # Modify Writable MBeans

 Management over REST provides the ability to modify Coherence MBeans that are writable.

 This sample will show how to do this using curl to modify the log level of a member as well as the expiryDelay of a cache.

-Note: This feature is only available in Coherence 12.2.1.4.0 and later.
+> Note, use of Management over REST is only available when using the
+> operator with Coherence 12.2.1.4.

 [Return to Management over REST samples](../)  [Return to Management samples](../../) / [Return to samples](../../../README.md#list-of-samples)